Cynthiaevansusa/FlashcardHero/README.md

 You download flashcards (sets) from Quizlet and then missions will be available for you to play, each mission with variations and rewards!

-## Installing
+## Installing, building, running

-After downloading, you must create a file that contains the following Struct, with at least the shown variables:
+Step 1.
+After downloading, you must create a file that contains the following Struct (usually Secrets.swift) that contains the following variables in a struct called "Secrets".
+These are used by the QuizletAPI objects:

 struct Secrets {
 //TODO: FILL IN YOUR CLIENT ID AND SECRET KEY